How to Heal Emotional Wounds

-Some emotional wounds strike more deeply than others.
+Some emotional wounds are deeper than others.
 Some disappear without a trace, but others leave an unmistakable scar that never fully heals.
-Some wounds never close… or at least that’s what you’ve believed until now.
+Certain wounds never close… or at least that’s what we’ve believed until now.

-Today we want to talk about how to heal emotional wounds in the best way possible so that you learn from them, transforming them into experiences that teach you about yourself and your life.
+Today, we want to talk about how to heal emotional wounds in the best way possible so that you learn from them and transform them into experiences that teach you about yourself and your life.

-Emotional wounds are worse than their physical counterparts, but they must be treated equally.
-Indeed, the steps taken to heal emotional wounds are similar to when you have a cut or a bruise on your body.
+Emotional wounds might feel worse than their physical counterparts, but they must be treated equally.

-First of all, you need to know where you’re hurting, identify the source of your pain.
-Instead of looking the other way, explore deeply within yourself and seek help if you need it!
+First of all, you need to know where you’re hurting and identify the source of your pain.
+Instead of looking the other way, explore deeply within yourself and seek help if you need it.

 3. Time to heal

 This is the most painful instant.
-Recall that stinging sensation you feel when you put rubbing alcohol or hydrogen peroxide on a deep cut?
-The same concept applies to heal emotional wounds, too.
+Remember that stinging sensation you feel when you put rubbing alcohol or hydrogen peroxide on a deep cut?
+The same concept applies to healing emotional wounds as well.

-You have to keep pushing forward no matter what happens because it will eventually lead you to a turning point, where you’ll be put to a test.
-Sometimes what you need to do is open your eyes and face reality.
-Other times you’ll be forced to find a solution to an unpleasant situation.
-Still others may require you to cut your losses and walk away, others cause you to mourn…
+You have to keep pushing forward no matter what happens because it’ll eventually lead you to a turning point, where you’ll be put to the test.
+Sometimes, what you need to do is open your eyes and face reality.
+Other times, you’ll be forced to find a solution to an unpleasant situation.
+Still, others may require you to cut your losses and walk away, while others make you mourn.

 4. Allow it to heal

-Depending on the severity of your injury it could take a long time to heal.
-You know of course that it’s not going to happen overnight, so give yourself time.
+Depending on the severity of your wound, it could take a long time to heal.
+You know, of course, that it isn’t going to happen overnight, so give yourself time.